Understanding Homestead Protection In Florida

 In Florida, homestead protection plays a crucial role during probate, offering significant benefits to homeowners and their heirs.
 The homestead exemption shields the deceased’s primary residence from most creditors’ claims, providing security for the surviving spouse and minor children.

 To qualify as a homestead, the property must be the decedent’s primary residence and meet specific size requirements: up to half an acre within a municipality or 160 acres in unincorporated areas.
 This protection generally excludes the protected homestead from the probate estate, preventing it from being used to pay off most debts.
-However, the estate still has obligations like property taxes and mortgages to settled.
+However, the estate still has obligations like property taxes and mortgages to settle.

 Florida law also imposes restrictions on what happens to a homestead.
 If a spouse or minor children survive the decedent, the property typically cannot be sold or transferred in a way that displaces them.
 The surviving spouse may receive a life estate, allowing them to live in the home for the rest of their life or a share of the property as tenants in common with other heirs.